Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Introduction

-We attempt to trace the question exhaustively to its origins.
-There appear to be two causes inextricably linked; one is on the pulsar-electrodynamics side, and the other is on the general-relativistic side.
-It can be pointed out in the former that the role of $\OmF$ as the FLAV appears to have been well-explored, whereas that of $\OmF$ as the potential gradient has unfortunately not so well, so that in the latter, the frame-dragging angular velocity (FDAV) $\om$ could not accomplish a smooth coupling with $\OmF$ in the BH's {\em unipolar induction}.
-Also, a Kerr BH itself is not an electrodynamic object like a magnetized NS, but basically a thermodynamic object, fated to obey the four laws of thermodynamics \citep{tho86, OK90, OK91,KO91}.
-The electrodynamic process of extraction of energy is therefore governed by the first law, $c^2 dM=\Th dS+\OmH dJ$ and the second law, $dS\geq 0$, because the former defines the efficiency of extraction and the latter poses an important restriction on the efficiency (see section \rfs{first/eps}).
+Through coupling with `potential-gardient' $\OmF$, the frame-dragging-angular-velocity (FDAV) $\om$ acquires a function of `gravito-electric potential gradient,' indispensable for managing `self-extraction' of energy, fulfilling the first and second laws of thermodynamics.
+It indeed is the FDAV $\om$ that combines BH thermodynamics and pulsar electrodynamics.
+Despite the hindering presence of the event horizon, it therefore is the existence of \emph{this surface} \SSN\ that enables the Kerr hole to manipulate its magnetosphere, to launch the Poynting flux both out- and in-wards from the underlying particle-current sources hidden under \SSN\ in the force-free limit.

-It became soon obvious that what lacked for in the BZ process is the frame-dragging (FD) effect \citep[see e.g.][]{bla02}. `{\em The dragging of inertial frames}' was indeed mentioned in \cite{bla77} and \cite{phi83a}, and was in reality perfectly incorporated into the $3+1$ formulation for BH electrodynamics in \cite{mac82}.
-The `{\em needed additional physics}' really is thermodynamics.
-It is the FD effect that bridges the event horizon between (BH) thermodynamics and (pulsar) electrodynamics (see sections \rfs{FFPM} and \rfs{BHTsub}), and the resulting {\em physics} is `gravito-thermo-electrodynamics' unified by coupling the FDAV $\om$ with the FLAV $\OmF$.
-The key is to elucidate `why, where, and how' the coupling gives rise to a violation of iso-rotation and then the breakdown of the freezing-in and force-free conditions (see \citet{mei12} and \citet{bla19} for comprehensive reviews from a different viewpoint).
+It will be instructive to remind that a Kerr hole itself is by nature not an electrodynamic object, but basically a thermodynamic object, being fated to obey the four laws of thermodynamics \citep{tho86, OK90, OK91,KO91}. { The electromagnetic process of extraction of energy therefore operates \emph{only} under severe control of the first and second laws, because the former defines the efficiency of extraction, and the latter poses an important restriction on the efficiency \cite{bla77}.} The efficiency has a physical meaning only when \emph{this surface} \SSN\ exists, really resulting from unification of (BH) thermodynamics and (pulsar) electrodynamics, and it is the frame-dragging that bridges the event horizon \SH\ between them.